Derived $C^{\infty}$-Geometry I: Foundations: Digression: flatness results for -completions and flat ideals

 of simplicial $\cinfty$-rings, we have a canonical equivalence $\cotan_{B/A}\otimes_{B}D\simeq \cotan_{D/C}$.
 Since for any $A\in\sring$ the $A$-module $\cotan_{A/A}$ vanishes and $\cotan_{\cinfty(\R^n)}$ is free on $n$ generators, Proposition \ref{prop:whitneyfunctionpushout} guarantees that $\cotan_{\cinfty(X;\R^n)}$ is also free on $n$ generators.
 This should be viewed as an articulation of the idea that seen through the lens of deformation theory, the simplicial $\cinfty$-rings $\cinfty(X;\R^n)$ and $\cinfty(\R^n)$ are equivalent.
 We will give a number of consequences of this result in part II (where we also show that the preceding remarks are valid for any closed set $X\subset\R^n$); for instance, we will deduce that the map $\Hom(\cinfty(X;\R),A) \rightarrow \Hom(\cinfty(\R),A)$ of spaces is an inclusion of connected components, and if a map $A\rightarrow B$ of simplicial $\cinfty$-rings exhibits $B$ as an $m$-truncation of $A$, then the induced map

 exhibits an $m$-truncation of spaces.
 In fact, there unfortunately are several instances in this work where we use that $\cinfty(X;\R^n)$ has a free cotangent complex.
 Since a detailed discussion of the cotangent complex is not in order at this point, we ask the reader to tolerate a small amount of nonlinear logical interdependency and recognize that no circular reasoning occurs. \end{rmk} We proceed with the proof of Proposition \ref{prop:freecinftycommutestruncation}.
-We have need of the following classical result of Malgrange. \begin{prop}[Malgrange \cite{Malgrange}] Let $\{f_1,\ldots,f_n\}$ be a collection of real analytic functions on $\R^n$, then the finitely generated ideal $(f_1,\ldots,f_n)$ is closed. \end{prop} As an immediate corollary, we have the following. \begin{cor} Let $x\in \R^n$, then the local morphism of local $\R$-algebras $\Of^{\mathrm{an}}_x\rightarrow \cinfty(\R^n)_x$ is faithfully flat. \end{cor}
+We have need of the following classical result of Malgrange. \begin{prop}[Malgrange \cite{Malgrange}] Let $\{f_1,\ldots,f_n\}$ be a collection of real analytic functions on $\R^n$, then the finitely generated ideal $(f_1,\ldots,f_n)$ is closed. \end{prop} As an immediate corollary, we have the following. \begin{cor} Let $x\in \R^n$ and let $\Of_x^{\mathrm{an}}$ be the local ring of real analytic functions on $R^n$ at $x$, then the local morphism of local $\R$-algebras $\Of^{\mathrm{an}}_x\rightarrow \cinfty(\R^n)_x$ is faithfully flat. \end{cor}

 \begin{prop} For every integer $n\geq 0$, the map of $\R$-algebras

 determined by the $n$ coordinate functions is flat. \end{prop} \begin{proof} Clearly, we may suppose that $n\geq 1$.
 Consider the composition